 As humans, we tend to find blood, and anything related to blood, a little scary.
-This makes perfect sense on a psychological level, but it can sometimes mean that our brains shut down when we are confronted with anything to do with our dogs’ blood.
+This makes perfect sense on a f shut down when we are confronted with anything to do with our dogs’ blood.

-Anemia is a little confusing.
+Anemia can be a little bit confusing.
 If you’re like me, you probably assumed that anemia was a specific disease.
-After all, we’ve heard people described as “anemic,” and so it is logical to assume that anemia is a condition with a treatment or cure.
+After all, we’ve heard people described as “anemic,” so it is logical to assume that anemia is a condition with a treatment or cure.

 What Causes Anemia in Dogs?